Find the Cheapest Insurance Quotes in Your Area

 Rates vary widely for the same motorist simply based on where they live in Rhode Island, and which company they insure with.
-To measure the difference, we analyzed auto insurance quotes across 30 cities in the Ocean State for two sample drivers.
-We found that the average cost for our benchmark drivers was $1,785, but the cheapest car insurance company in Rhode Island cost 1/3 the price of the most expensive carrier.
+To measure the difference, we analyzed auto insurance quotes across 25 cities in the Ocean State for a sample driver.
+We found that the average cost for our benchmark drivers was $1,638, but the cheapest car insurance company in Rhode Island cost 52% less than the price of the most expensive carrier.
 That's why drivers have to shop around for at least three quotes if they're looking for affordable rates.
 Enter your zip above for a list of providers active in your neighborhood to begin shopping for good quotes.

 - Cheapest Car Insurance Companies in RI

 - Average Cost of Auto Insurance by City

 We analyzed quotes from nine companies for our profiled driver, a single 30 year old man across 25 cities and towns to find out who the cheapest car insurance companies were in Rhode Island.
 Based on that data, below are the most companies with the best auto insurance rates:

 Find the Cheapest Auto Insurance Quotes in Your Area